neural-bandits/calvera/docs/linear_ts_and_linear_ucb.md

 # LinearTS and LinearUCB
-Linear Thompson Sampling and Linear UCB are two of basic contextual bandit algorithms.
+Linear Thompson Sampling and Linear UCB are two of the basic contextual bandit algorithms.
-The main idea is to use a linear model to regress the reward on the context and combine this with an uncertainty measure to also account for unexplored parts of the context space.
+The main idea is to use a linear model to regress the reward on the context and combine this, with an uncertainty measure, to also account for unexplored parts of the context space.
-The uncertainty measure is usually the inverse of the convariance matrix of the chosen contexts.
+The uncertainty measure is usually the inverse of the covariance matrix of the chosen contexts.
 This measure is then used to sample the parameters in the case of Thompson Sampling or to determine the upper confidence bound in the case of UCB.

-They key part is that both need to compute the inverse of the convariance matrix of the chosen contexts.
+The key part is that both need to compute the inverse of the covariance matrix of the chosen contexts.
-This calculation can become expensive for high-dimensional contexts therefore we also provide a `DiagonalPrecApprox-` variant.
-This variant uses a diagonal approximation of the convariance matrix and is much faster to compute.
+This calculation can become expensive for high-dimensional contexts.
+Therefore, we also provide a `DiagonalPrecApprox-` variant.
+This variant uses a diagonal approximation of the covariance matrix and is much faster to compute.

-## LinearUCBBandit

 ::: neural_bandits.bandits.linear_ucb_bandit.LinearUCBBandit
     handler: python
     options:
+      heading: LinearUCBBandit
+      show_root_heading: true
+      show_root_full_path: false
-      heading_level: 3
+      heading_level: 2
       members:
         - __init__
       show_source: True